Profile information Member settings

 For more information, read Compliance for DPIAs.

-If the use of the data collected is likely to result in a high risk to staff (eg denial of work opportunities), as is likely to be the case with health data, employers also need to complete a Data protection impact assessment (DPIA) before they begin processing the data.
+If the use of data collected is likely to result in a high risk to staff members (eg denial of work opportunities), as is likely to be the case with health data, an employer also needs to complete a Data protection impact assessment (DPIA) before they begin processing this data.
 This will also be necessary if you’re processing the data on a large scale.
 A DPIA is a process that helps to identify and minimise data protection risks by analysing the data processing that is to be carried out.
-For more information on DPIAs, read Data protection impact assessments.
+For more information, read Data protection impact assessments.

 Equal treatment

 Employers must also be careful that collecting vaccination information doesn’t result in any staff or others being treated unfairly.
-For example, if it’s likely that collecting vaccination information will lead to consequences like fewer job advancement opportunities, an employer must be able to justify this.
-For more information, read the Information Commissioner’s Office’s (ICO’s) guidance on fairness in data protection.
+For example, if it’s likely that collecting vaccination information will lead to consequences like fewer job advancement opportunities, an employer must be able to justify collecting it despite this.
+For more information, read Data protection principles (particularly the section on lawfulness, fairness and transparency).

 If you have any questions about processing sensitive personal data, Ask a lawyer.
-For more information, read Processing personal data and the ICO’s guidance on data protection during Coronavirus (COVID-19).
+For more information, read Processing personal data.

 Ask a lawyer